Hansdht/big-data/README.md

 output of reduce is formatted in <title, 1 outlink1 outlink2 ...>
-tips:the time for user input need to be formated in standard format, otherwise the program will crash. the output of this process is
+tips:the time for user input need to be formated in standard format, otherwise the program will crash. the output format of this process has given below

 | key | value |
 | ----- | ----- |